-2. Click on the Nursing link in the Select a Subject box.
+2. Click on the Nursing link.
 This will take you to the Nursing Research guide.

-4. Type your keywords into the search box.
+6. Type your keywords into the search box.
+For example:

 Second search box: